For up-to-date information and announcements, students should check their AP Student Team.

 What is Advanced Placement (AP)?

 The Advanced Placement program, administered by the College Board of New York, (www.collegeboard.com/ap) allows students to participate in university/ college level courses and possibly earn college credit while still in high school.
 Both the level of difficulty and course content are directly comparable to first year university courses.
 Secondary schools and universities/ colleges cooperate in this program to provide students with the opportunity to show mastery in college-level courses by taking the AP exam in May of each school year.
 Students who successfully complete examinations with a minimum score of 4 on a 5 point scale (some institutions only require a score of 3) may, upon admission to university/college, be granted credit and/or placement at most post-secondary institutions round the world.
 The AP program has grown to become the largest and most widely recognized university preparation course in the world.
-In 2016, over 2.6 million students from around 22,000 high schools wrote more than 4.7 million examinations.
-For more information about credits offered at various institutions worldwide visit www.collegeboard.com/student/testing/ap/intad.html.
+In May 2019, over 82,700 students took exams in over 1,900 non-US schools in 128 countries.
+In Canada, over 20,000 students wrote 32,000 exams.
+For more information about credits offered at various institutions worldwide visit https://apstudent.collegeboard.org/creditandplacement.

 The Benefits of Taking an AP